Dvesha

+In Buddhism

 In Buddhism, Dvesha (hate, aversion) is the opposite of raga (lust, desire).
 Along with Raga and Moha, Dvesha is one of the three character afflictions that, in part, cause Dukkha.
 It is also one of the "threefold fires" in Buddhist Pali canon that must be quenched.

 Dvesha is symbolically present as the snake in the center of Tibetan bhavachakra drawings.

 Dvesha (Pali: dosa) is identified in the following contexts within the Buddhist teachings: